 Commercial support of education allows us to offer accredited education at a more reasonable cost to more health care professionals.
 All CME grants are given and accepted with the knowledge that a commercial company may not influence or control the content, speaker selection, or any other part of the CME activity in any way.

-In addition, all faculty, speakers, planners and others with the potential to influence content must disclose any conflicts of interest which CAFP then manages and fully discloses to learners prior to participating in the education.
+In addition, all faculty, speakers, planners and others with the potential to influence content must disclose any financial relationships to ineligible companies.
+CAFP mitigates relevant financial relationships and fully discloses to learners prior to the education.